Jayllyz/Astar/READ_ME_SDL.md

-Concernant la SDL :
-Tout d'abord voici la commande pour exécuter le programme avec SDL
+ SDL: First of all, here is the command to run the program with SDL

-gcc main_sdl.c array.c linked_list.c -o prog $(sdl2-config --cflags --libs) -lm
+gcc main_sdl.c array.c linked_list.c -o prog $(sdl2-config --cflags --libs) -lm ./prog
-./prog

-La SDL à plusieurs problèmes d'affichage, crash, écran noir, malheureusement nous n'avons pas réussi à les résoudre.

-Pour la version sans SDL il vous suffit d'écrire "make", et tout se fera dans le terminal.

-Pierrick GRATON & Antony DAVID.
+The SDL has several display problems, crashes, black screen, unfortunately we did not manage to solve them.